x653/xv6-riscv-fpga/README.md

 # xv6-fpga

-Build and run a complete computer system build from ground up using only FOSS (free and open source hard- and software).
+Build and run a complete computer system from scratch using only FOSS (free and open source hard- and software).

 ## Getting started